New England's Dark Day

 New England's Dark Day occurred on May 19, 1780, when an unusual darkening of the daytime sky was observed over the New England states and parts of eastern Canada.
-The primary cause of the event is believed to have been a combination of smoke from forest fires, a thick fog, and cloud cover.
 The darkness was so complete that candles were required from noon on.
 It did not disperse until the middle of the next night.

+The primary cause of the event is now believed to have been a combination of smoke from forest fires, a thick fog, and cloud cover.
+This was concluded more than two centuries after the event.

 Range of the darkness

-According to Professor Samuel Williams of Harvard College, the darkness was seen at least as far north as Portland, Maine, and extended southwards to New Jersey.
+According to Professor Samuel Williams of Harvard College, the darkness was seen at least as far north as Portland, Maine, and extended southward to New Jersey.
 The darkness was not witnessed in Pennsylvania.

 Revolutionary War soldier Joseph Plumb Martin noted: